Toby1219/API-Token/README.md

 This is a simple API with flask that use jwt authentications.

-to run you must have your .env file to run  ths API with the following configuration
+to run you must have your .env file to run  the API with the following configuration